Montecito is now a quarry with houses in it:

 One enters the Engineering building at the University of Wyoming under that stone plaque, which celebrates what may be our species’ greatest achievement and conceit: controlling nature.
 (It’s also why geology is starting to call our present epoch the anthropocene.)

 This also forecasts exactly what we will do for Montecito.
 In the long run we’ll lose to nature.
-But meanwhile se strive on, especially here in California.
+But meanwhile we strive on.

 Debris flows amass in stream valleys and more or less resemble fresh concrete.
 They consist of water mixed with a good deal of solid material, most of which is above sand size.
 Some of it is Chevrolet size.
 Boulders bigger than cars ride long distances in debris flows.
 Boulders grouped like fish eggs pour downhill in debris flows.
 The dark material coming toward the Genofiles was not only full of boulders; it was so full of automobiles it was like bread dough mixed with raisins.

 The Genofiles were a family that barely survived a debris flow on a slope of Verdugo Mountain, overlooking Los Angeles from Glendale.
 Here’s another story, about another site not far away: